Dan Ashworth began his career with Norwich City. He later played

 managing the 8-16 year olds.
 Dan worked closely with Kit

 Carson.
-In addition, Dan has opted to continue his playing
+In addition, Dan continued his playing

 career by signing for Eastern Counties League side Diss Town